miaomiao1205/xir_BDUMDR/README.md

 >**Multilingual Instruction Fine-tuning**

-First, we use multilingual version of the Alpaca dataset for multilingual instruction fine-tuning.
+First, we use multilingual version of the Alpaca dataset obstained by [Google Translate](https://cloud.google.com/translate/docs/basic/translating-text) for multilingual instruction fine-tuning.
 The multilingual version of the Alpaca dataset is obtained by running the following script.

 ```bash
 cd Src